ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Key points

-   * Integrate front and back-end
+   * Integrate front-end and back-end
-   * Build API
+   * Create angular services for making calls to api
+   * Implement user authentication in the front end
    * Build user profile page
    * Build a leaderboard
    * Start creating the introduction demo video